bluesky/tiled/docs/source/how-to/register.md

 process, such as if you want to take advantage of particular knowledge about the files to specify particular `metadata` or `specs`.

-Use the Python client, as in this example.
+#### Registering external data

+To register data from external files in Tiled, one can use the Python client and construct Data Source object explicitly passing the list of assets, as in the following example.

 ```py
 import numpy